cccareers/web-dev-intro-100/10-karel-the-robot.md

 ## Description

 As you know, HTML provides the content for the page.
 CSS provides the layout and structure of the page.
 Javascript provides the functionality.
 We write functions to carry out the set of actions we want completed.
 In this exercise we'll learn about writing functions using [Karel the Robot](https://stanford.edu/~cpiech/karel/ide.html) from Stanford.
-Karel is an IDE (Intergrated Development Environment), that allows us to write the code that make the robot carry out a function.
+Karel is an IDE (Intergrated Development Environment), that allows us to write the code that makes the robot carry out a function.

 ![Karel](./images/kareltherobot.png)